10.5 Youth workers

 The youth work providers are identified and defined and principles of youth workers’ profession are described in the 2013 order No. A1-208 of Social Security Minister and Labor of the Republic of Lithuania on ‘The Approval of the Youth Workers' Job Description’ In Lithuania, the concept of youth workers’ profession has not yet been defined, however youth policy experts describe youth workers as those who work in the youth field having a relevant education in social work, general teachers’ or social education, psychology or other educational and/or social sciences related qualification.
 For example, youth workers who work in municipal educational, cultural, sport, social institutions and can be referred to as teachers (leading a school circle), social educators, cultural workers etc.

-In order to systematically support youth workers, the Department of Youth Affairs organizes a) continuous and ad hoc training; b) consulting (counseling); and c) staff meetings every year, as well as meetings with representatives of organizations, youth coordinators etc.
+In order to systematically support youth workers, the Agency of Youth Affairs organizes a) continuous and ad hoc training; b) consulting (counseling); and c) staff meetings every year, as well as meetings with representatives of organizations, youth coordinators etc.

 The aim of the training is to improve the knowledge of different forms of youth work.
 The training programs include theoretical and / or practical training in youth work (forms, youth work organization, competencies and qualifications required by staff, common dilemmas and challenges in youth work).
-Since 2018 The Department also organizes continuous 5 module youth work training.
+Since 2018 The Agency also organizes continuous 5 module youth work training.
 The aim of the training is to provide youth workers with the knowledge of youth non-formal education, psychology, social work necessary for youth work, to familiarize them with the basic principles and psychological regularities of youth work, to describe educational and training opportunities in different education in situations.
 The curriculum consists of 5 modules: youth work, psychology, social work, youth non-formal education and youth policy.
 The scope of the training program is 168 academic hours (108 contact academic hours and 60 independent academic hours).
 Priority is given to participants working in open youth centers and spaces or youth organizations for up to 6 months and has no previous education in social work, social pedagogy, or psychology.

 Consultations are designed for employees, managers, teams and organizations who want to improve and work more efficiently.
-Possible consultation topics include: team building, time management, staff motivation, promoting youth responsibility, active feedback, volunteering, work with NEETs, quality of youth work, self-evaluation, developing interdepartmental cooperation and opportunities, responding to young people's needs and aspirations, developing learning opportunities for young people, mobile youth work, youth work on the street etc. The Department of Youth Affairs twice a year holds meetings among employees of Open Youth Centers and Open Youth Spaces, and youth organizations.
+Possible consultation topics include: team building, time management, staff motivation, promoting youth responsibility, active feedback, volunteering, work with NEETs, quality of youth work, self-evaluation, developing interdepartmental cooperation and opportunities, responding to young people's needs and aspirations, developing learning opportunities for young people, mobile youth work, youth work on the street etc. The Agency of Youth Affairs twice a year holds meetings among employees of Open Youth Centers and Open Youth Spaces, and youth organizations.
 Meetings with youth workers are organized not only to share youth policy issues in youth work, to gain new knowledge, to receive departmental specialist advice, but also to test existing knowledge in youth work field and to discuss common youth issues in the country.

 Activities for the professional development of youth workers - learning, networking and networking are offered by Erasmus+ in the framework of KA1 - Mobility for Learning Actions programme.
 The activities are aimed to contribute to the exchange of experience among youth workers, encourage international cooperation and partnerships, develop training strategies and tools and exchange valuable youth experiences at international level.
 In 2020 call for applications, given that youth work, non-formal learning and volunteering can make a significant contribution to addressing and / or raising awareness of the needs of refugees, asylum seekers and migrants in local communities, particular attention is given to project support, which involve or focus on refugees, asylum seekers or migrants.
 The potential applicants can be non-profit organizations, associations, NGOs, European youth NGOs, social enterprises, state agencies, informal groups of young people (a support organization is required) as well as public bodies at regional or national level or even a for-profit organization active in the field of corporate social responsibility.
 The duration of mobility of youth workers is from 3 to 24 months.